Disinfecting coronavirus (TN44)23 November 2020

-Chlorine works well in swimming pools as long as the target concentration is maintained.
+Chlorine works well in swimming pools as long as the target concentration and pH is maintained.
 The time taken to inactivate microbiological hazards depends on the nature of the organism.
-E.coli, which is found in human and animal faeces in large numbers is very sensitive to chlorine and is killed within seconds.
-Parasites such as Cryptosporidium and Giardia are much more resistant and can survive for days.
-For this reason it is important that a combination of pool management strategies are used including disinfection, filtration and coagulation.
+For this reason it is important that a combination of pool management strategies are used including water treatment.

 Cleaning and disinfection frequency

-Frequently touched surfaces – eg door/toilet handles, lockers and changing cubicles, ladder rails, and push buttons on equipment – should be cleaned and disinfected at least twice daily and also when known to be contaminated with secretions, excretions or body fluids.
+Frequently touched surfaces (eg door/toilet handles, taps, lockers and changing cubicles, ladder rails, and push buttons on equipment)– should be cleaned and disinfected at least twice daily and also when known to be contaminated with secretions, excretions or body fluids.

-Touch points in public areas – lifts and corridor handrails, electronic equipment including mobile phones, desk phones, tablets, desktops and keyboards etc – should be disinfected at least twice daily with 70% iso-propyl alcohol or 60% ethyl alcohol or a product specified by the manufacturer.
-This is particularly important when they are used by many people.
+Touch points in public areas – lifts and corridor handrails, electronic equipment including mobile phones, desk phones, tablets, desktops and keyboards etc – should be disinfected at least twice daily with 60% v/v ethanol or 70% v/v isopropanol or a product specified by the manufacturer.
+This is particularly important when they are used by more than one person.

-Changing rooms, toilets and lockers areas should be zoned – with areas in use and areas cleaned and disinfected being rotated.
-This ensures users do not come into direct contact with the chlorinated surfaces once wet.
-These areas should be cleaned and disinfected frequently at least twice daily, but ideally after every period/session/user group/club use.
+Changing rooms, toilets and lockers areas should be systematically cleaned and disinfected, with the areas in use and the areas cleaned and disinfected being rotated.
+This ensures users do not come into direct contact with wet chlorinated surfaces.
+These areas should be cleaned and disinfected frequently (at least twice daily), and ideally after every period/session/user group/club use.

 Outdoor footwear in clean areas

-Issuing disposable plastic overshoes should be considered to reduce the pollution introduced from outdoor shoes in the changing room areas, thus increasing the effectiveness of cleaning and disinfection.
+Issuing disposable plastic overshoes should be considered on entry, to reduce the pollution introduced from outdoor shoes in the changing room areas, thus increasing the effectiveness of cleaning and disinfection.